Utah Wage Garnishment Laws

 We Find the Employer

-The current, verified place of work is rebuilt from public records and licensed databases, with the correct payroll entity identified.
+The current, verified place of work is rebuilt from public records and licensed databases, with the correct payroll entity named and the basis documented.

-You or your Utah attorney apply for the Rule 64D writ of continuing garnishment and serve it on the named employer.
+You or your Utah attorney send the 78A-2-216(6) verification request, then apply for the Rule 64D writ and have it served on the named employer.

-With the writ on a real garnishee, the 7-day answer, 21-day reply, and one-year capture proceed as the statute intends.
+With the writ on a real garnishee, the 7-business-day answer, the 14-day reply, the 21-day hold, and the capture period proceed as the rule intends.

 Who We Help in Utah